Someone-anon-coder/Password_Generator/ReadMe.md

 ## Project Overview

 This project implements a deterministic, seed-based password generator in C++.
-Given a user's first name, last name, service name, and a secret passphrase (six words), it produces a repeatable, high-entropy password comprising six dictionary words (capitalized), one special character, and one digit.
+Given a user's first name, last name, service name, and a secret passphrase (six words), it produces a repeatable, high-entropy password comprising four dictionary words (capitalized), one special character, and one digit.
 Internally, inputs are concatenated, salted, and hashed with SHA-256 to derive a 64-bit seed, which initializes a C++ PRNG (`std::mt19937_64`).
 Selection of words, the special character, and digit is driven by this seeded RNG, guaranteeing identical output for identical inputs.

 ## Features

 * **Deterministic Generation:** Same inputs always yield the same password.
-* **Human-Friendly Words:** Six meaningful dictionary words instead of random gibberish.
+* **Human-Friendly Words:** four meaningful dictionary words instead of random gibberish.
-* **High Entropy:** Includes six words + one special character + one digit.
+* **High Entropy:** Includes four words + one special character + one digit.
 * **Modular Design:** Clear separation between hashing utilities and password logic.
 * **Salting & Secret Key:** Salted SHA-256 hash incorporates a user-supplied six-word secret key and a static salt.
 * **CLI Only:** Lightweight command-line interface with no GUI overhead.